-Broadcast journalists work on air at radio and television stations where they deliver news stories to the public.
-Read about undergraduate and graduate degree programs in broadcast journalism as well as common course topics and tips on selecting a school.
-Schools offering Journalism degrees can also be found in these popular choices.
+Broadcast journalists work on air at television and radio stations and also online to deliver news stories to the public.
+Read about undergraduate and graduate degree programs in broadcast journalism as well as common course topics.

 What You Need to Know

-Bachelor's and master's degree programs in broadcast journalism offer you the opportunity to learn fundamental and in-depth topics related to news reporting for the broadcasting industry.
-These studies prepare you for a variety of positions, ranging from on-air reporter to producer to news director.
+Bachelor's and master's degree programs in broadcast journalism offer fundamental and in-depth topics related to news reporting for the on-air and digital broadcasting industry.
+These studies, sometimes listed under a Communications degree, prepare you for a variety of positions, ranging from on-air reporter, to producer, to news director, to podcast broadcaster.

 |Degrees||Bachelor's Degree and Master's Degree|

 |Courses||Broadcast News Writing, Media Law and Ethics, Visual Communications, Fundamentals of Digital Journalism, News Producing|

 |Training||Most schools provide student-run television and radio stations, along with off-campus internship opportunities|